-Our principal sources of liquidity consist of our cash and cash equivalents and marketable securities (which aggregated \$3,948 million as of December 31, 2019) and our cash flow from operations.
+Our principal sources of liquidity consist of our cash and cash equivalents, short-term bank deposits and marketable securities (which aggregated \$4,000 million as of December 31, 2020) and our cash flow from operations.
 We believe that these sources of liquidity will be sufficient to satisfy our capital expenditure requirements for the next twelve months.